babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 This document describes the process that should be followed when defining Features Switches.

 Depending on the use case we are using different ways to define Feature Switches in our code base.
-Feature Switches is not always some `Bool` value that can be either `true` or `false`, though most of the times it will be just a `Bool`, it can be a more complicated type that defines a conditional behaviour.
+A feature switch is not always some `Bool` value that can be either `true` or `false` (though most of the times it will be), it can be a more complicated type that defines a conditional behaviour.

 1. **Local feature switches**

-	These feature switches are defined in the `LocalFeatureSwitchesProtocol` and are stored in `UserDefaults`. **These feature switches are supposd to be used only during the development of any new feature so that the code for the feature can be integrated in the `develop` branch continuously.** As they are stored in `UserDefaults` they can be overriden during testing with Settings app.
-To add a new local feature switch do following:
+	These feature switches are defined in the `LocalFeatureSwitchesProtocol` and are stored in `UserDefaults`. **These feature switches are supposed to be used only during the development of any new feature so that the code for the feature can be integrated into the `develop` branch continuously.** As they are stored in `UserDefaults` they can be overridden during testing with Settings app.
+To add a new local feature switch do the following:

-	1. add a new case in the `SettingsKeys` enum for this feature flag in `LocalFeatureSwitches.swift`:
+	1. Add a new case in the `SettingsKeys` enum for this feature flag in `LocalFeatureSwitches.swift`:

 	```swift
 	case isNewFeatureEnabled
 	```

-	2. add a new property to the `LocalFeatureSwitchesProtocol` in `LocalFeatureSwitches.swift`:
+	2. Add a new property to the `LocalFeatureSwitchesProtocol` in `LocalFeatureSwitches.swift`:

 	```swift
 	static var isNewFeatureEnabled: Bool { get }
 	```

-	3. add a default implementation of a feature switch property in the extension of `LocalFeatureSwitchesProtocol` in `LocalFeatureSwitches.swift`:
+	3. Add a default implementation in the extension of `LocalFeatureSwitchesProtocol` in `LocalFeatureSwitches.swift`:

 	```swift
     public static var isNewFeatureEnabled: Bool {